StrongTownsVancouver/website/README.md

 ### Want to add new blog post?

 If you want to add a new blog post, feel free to create a Pull Request with new post placed in [src/content/blog](https://github.com/StrongTownsVancouver/website/tree/main/src/content/blog).

+## Deployment

+This website is deployed using Cloudflare pages.
+Deployment happens from `main` branch on every new push.
+Current production deployment can be found [here](https://github.com/StrongTownsVancouver/website/tree/main).
+Please talk to any of Strong Towns Vancouver administrators to get access if you need it.